wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-modern-os-deployment/includes/4-deployment-lab.md

 - Office 365 ProPlus update management in Configuration Manager
 - Mobile Device Management applied to Windows 10 using Microsoft Intune

 [Download the Windows and Office Deployment Lab](https://labondemand.com/LabProfile/46323)

-Use a broad bandwidth to download this content to enhance your downloading experience and allow 30-45 minutes for automatic provisioning.
-The lab environment requires a minimum of 16 GB of available memory and 150 GB of free disk space.
-For optimal performance, 32 GB of available memory is recommended.
+Use a broad bandwidth to download this content and allow 30-45 minutes for automatic provisioning.
+The lab environment requires a minimum of 16 GB of available memory (32 GB is recommended for optimal performance) and 150 GB of free disk space.